 IMAGE GALLERY (July, 2018)

-The fee to participate in the workshop is included in the price.
+The fee to participate in the workshop, all materials necessary to create your straw craft and personalized instruction and help when necessary, is included in the price.

 The workshop will be conducted by local, elderly residents who don't speak English.
 We will translate the steps for making the straw craft when necessary, but also be there to help you interact, share about yourself, and ask any questions you would like of the lovely resident teachers so that you are able to delve deeper into a more rewarding cultural exchange, taking it beyond just a simple craft session.